View Mary Hoover's Obituary on Jacksonville.com and share memories

 Kathy's example of loving the Lord and others was evident in all she did.
 It is shown in her relationships with family and friends, her work in retail and weddings, and her time as a co-pastor of Vineyard Church.
 Kathy's legacy is her love for Jesus, her heart for service, and her passion for sharing Christ's love and grace.

-She is survived by her husband Bob, her sons Robby (Kelly), Jeremy (Ashlee), and Timothy (Jerrica), her parents Emily and Gordon Rehberg, her sisters Pam Pearsall and Judy Marks, six grandchildren, and many nieces, nephews and cousins.
+She is survived by her husband Bob, her sons Robby (Kelly), Jeremy (Ashlee), and Timothy (Jerrica), her parents Emily and Gordon Rehberg, her sisters Pam Pearsall and Judy Marks, her brother Ronald Rehberg, six grandchildren, and many nieces, nephews and cousins.

 A celebration of life service will be held Saturday, June 15, 2019, at 3:00 PM at Vineyard Church, 7750-1 Philips Hwy.
 32256.
 In lieu of flowers, donations may be made in honor of Kathy to Vineyard Church (earmarked for missions).
 Mail: 7750-1 Philips Hwy.
 Jacksonville, FL 32256 or online vcfjax.org.